 Visit the Mundy Wildflower Garden, where trilliums, hepaticas, trout lilies, and bloodroots are at their peak, taking full advantage of the sunlit forest floor, which the leafless trees temporarily allow.
 Look for the yellow flowers of the Cornelian cherry tree in the Groundcover Collection and the "Cornell Pink" rhododendrons on Comstock Knoll and on campus.

 Spring brings flowering trees and shrubs to the F.R.
 Newman Arboretum; look for redbuds, serviceberries, cherries, crabapples, magnolias, and viburnums; as well as the stunning Japanese primroses along the arboretum’s Treman Woodland Walk.
-Around the botanical garden, the rhododendrons and peonies are beginning their annual display.
+Around the botanical garden, the rhododendrons beginning their annual display.

 The botanical garden is a mass of color.
 Peonies, false indigo, Texas blue-star, rhododendrons, masterworts, cranesbills, Siberian irises, and our famous big-leaf magnolia are just a few highlights.
 In the F.R.
 Newman Arboretum ponds, the irises and water lilies are in full bloom, as are the nearby fringe trees, viburnums, and spireas.